 Best Jack Stands And Lifting Procedures

-Any time you're working underneath a car, jack stands must be used.
+Any time you're working underneath a car, jack stands are a must.
 If one or more wheels need to be removed while servicing your car, don't rely on just a hydraulic or scissor jack for support - use jack stands.
 This is Rule #1 of automotive garage safety.

 What Capacity Ratings Mean